opencv/opencv/modules/objdetect/doc/cascade_classification.rst

 .. index:: CascadeClassifier::empty

-cv::CascadeClassifier::empty
+CascadeClassifier::empty
 ----------------------------
-.. cfunction:: bool CascadeClassifier::empty() const
+.. c:function:: bool CascadeClassifier::empty() const

     Checks if the classifier has been loaded or not.

 .. index:: CascadeClassifier::load

-cv::CascadeClassifier::load
+CascadeClassifier::load
 ---------------------------
-.. cfunction:: bool CascadeClassifier::load(const string\& filename)
+.. c:function:: bool CascadeClassifier::load(const string\& filename)

     Loads the classifier from file.
 The previous content is destroyed.